-LEGA-2210 - Electronic Evidence & Discovery - (4.00 Credit hours)
+LEGA-2210 - Electronic Evidence & Discovery - 4.00 credit hours

 Prerequisite: LEGA-2010 and LEGA-2080.
-Recommend students have LEGA-2090 before taking this course, or students may take this course in conjunction with LEGA-2090.

-A general orientation of the Laws of Evidence as it pertains to the Michigan Legal System.
+Recommend students have LEGA-2090 before taking this course, or students may take this course in conjunction with LEGA-2090. (formerly LEGA-2911) A general orientation of the Laws of Evidence as it pertains to the Michigan Legal System.
 An examination of the role and responsibility of the Legal Assistant in the identification and preservation of electronic evidence in pre- and post-trial settings.
 (4 contact hrs) Online only.